DreymaR/BigBagKbdTrixPKL/Layouts/Gralmak/README.md

 <br>

 - [**S**ym(bol)][ErgSym] mods usually prioritize the common <kbd>'"</kbd> (Apostrophe/Quote) and <kbd>-_</kbd> (Hyphen/Underscore) keys.
+- I've already included the hyphen-semicolon swap into standard Gralmak.
+Feel free to reverse it if you wish, though.
 - For Wide variants, a Sym mod is beneficial.
 I've implemented Gralmak WideSym variants.
 - I prefer the hyphen on the upper row instead of the lower row.
 Seems this is a matter of individual preference.
 <br>